victorca25/traiNNer/README.md

 ![comparing scatter dithers](figures/quantize.png)

-- `imkuwahara` uses Imagemagick's [Kuwahara filter](https://en.wikipedia.org/wiki/Kuwahara_filter) that basically removes all details from the image and only maintains the general shape.
+- `imkuwahara` uses Imagemagick's [Kuwahara filter](https://en.wikipedia.org/wiki/Kuwahara_filter) that basically reduces fine details in the image by simplifying to a general shape.
 This theoretically helps to train inpainting, though it is recommended to be used sparringly because of its tendency to create artifacts.

 ![comparing screentone](figures/kuwahara.png)